 Promote Awareness: Violence is such a high-profile hazard in health care that OSHA issued prevention guidelines specifically for hospitals, clinics and home health care settings.
 The rest of us can follow general preventive measures like taking note of customers who linger without buying, leave and come back or go to a part of the store where it is difficult to see them.
 If someone looks suspicious, make friendly eye contact with them.
 Most importantly, don’t be a hero, and don’t chase the robber.
 Your life is more important than merchandise or money.

 Like workplace violence, strains are common in all sectors of the service industry, but they are a high-profile issue in the health care industry.
 Nursing aides, orderlies and attendants record the highest rates of back strains.
 Employees are at risk when they lift, transfer and reposition patients, especially from awkward positions.

 Practice Safe Lifting Techniques: Health care workers and emergency responders are at high risk of back strains when lifting patients.
 Employers should implement a comprehensive safe patient handling program.
 Everyone else can practice safe lifting techniques such as bending at the knees instead of the waist, keeping the load close to our body, and pivoting instead of twisting.

-People who work in nail salons, shoe repair shops, or house and pool cleaning businesses use products that include potent chemicals.
+People who work in nail salons, shoe repair shops, house remodeling, or home and pool cleaning businesses use products that include potent chemicals.
 Even everyday cleaning products can be harmful if not handled properly.

 Comply With OSHA’s Hazard Communication Standard: By June 1, 2016, employers who use hazardous chemicals in their workplace must be in compliance with OSHA’s revised hazard communication standard.
 The standard helps ensure employees understand the risks associated with chemicals and know how to protect themselves.